 THIS IS GRACE

-If you'd like to worship with us, you'll find us on Sunday mornings in Person at Mount Sequoyah in Fayetteville, Arkansas (while we search for a new permanent location) at 10:15am, as well as Facebook Live at the same time.
+If you'd like to worship with us, you'll find us on Sunday mornings in Person at starting October 1st at the Central United Methodist Chapel on Dickson Street in Fayetteville at 4:30pm, as well as Facebook Live at the same time.

 We have always believed a building does not make a church; people do.